Skip to main content

 • Script from within the project

-You can manually download the files from the URLs above, add them to the script tags and append them to the document body (or manually add the scripts to your markup).
+You can manually download the files from the URLs above and add their paths to the <script> tags.
 The highlightjs module can load after messages are generated, use the refreshMessages method to apply it (window object is automatically populated).

 script.src = 'highlight.min.js';